Mobilizing up-scaling of Nature-based Solutions for climate change throughout 2020 and beyond

 A key objective was to stimulate awareness and understanding around how NbS can promote synergy between biodiversity, climate and sustainable development policies at the international and EU level.
 Policy coherence is a corner stone of an effective enabling environment to support the scaling up of NbS.
 Coined ‘the biodiversity super year’ several key events are shaping up this year to inform climate and biodiversity policy, including the CBD (Convention on Biodiversity) CoP 15 and the UNFCCC CoP 26.
 In particular, the focus is on the post 2020 global biodiversity framework (to be released in October following the CBD CoP in Kunming, China), and the European Green Deal.
 The European Green Deal holds the potential to provide an integrated framework for EU-level initiatives, including the biodiversity strategy, climate law, zero pollution, and circular economies to support the restoration of Europe’s nature, address climate change, and improve human well-being.

 There is a tension between the need to scale-out NbS across landscapes, and the context-specific nature of successful NbS implementation.
 To be successful, NbS need to be shaped to local social-ecological realities.
-However, large scale NbS initiatives, such as the Great Green Wall Initiative, can be successful so long as they provide a framework which allows shaping practices to local realities.
-This is crucial, highlighted Graham Wynne, because while adaptation is often framed as being context specific it often works best at scale, such as for managed retreat in costal zones to address sea level rise and associated impacts, or large-scale restoration to protect watersheds.
+However, large scale NbS initiatives, such as the Great Green Wall Initiative, can be successful so long as they provide a framework which allows shaping practices to fit local contexts.
+This is crucial, highlighted Graham Wynne (WRI), because while adaptation is often framed as being context specific it often works best at scale, such as for managed retreat in coastal zones to address sea level rise and associated impacts, or large-scale restoration to protect watersheds.
 Successfully navigating this tension is therefore key to maximize impact at scale.

 Patrick Worms (President European Agroforestry Federation) emphasized that NbS cannot be designed in ivory towers.
 Approaches conceptualized in academic silos are disconnected from local realities and often fail as a result.
 The successful implementation of NbS rests on engaging local stakeholders from the start.
 Such approaches are termed transdisciplinary, as they involve the merging of knowledge and expertise across sectors.
 Academics and NGOs can help harness science to support the design of NbS, and in turn, local stakeholders bring the in-depth understanding of local social and ecological realities crucial to inform the design of NbS.
 Patrick Worms highlighted how, in the 1980s, new alley cropping methods conceptualized by academics failed on the ground because they were incompatible with local farmers’ ways of working.
 Therefore, the appreciation and weaving of diverse ways of knowing is not only an ethical imperative, but essential from a practical point of view.
 Afterall, the keystone species in any nature-based system is humans, and therefore their engagement is crucial to the success of NbS.